 Products and services pricing in large service-provider organization can be run through a decision framework consisting of dozens of potential factors to determine perceived worth.

 A product or service’s parameters are its conditions or selling rules spelled out in a database.
 These parameters define the product or service, give it distinction from those other available products and services, and lays the foundation for the business rules engine.

 Parameters may define where geographically a product is available to sell, which other products and services it may be combined with, associated products and service available for cross-sell, and where in the up-sell hierarchy it lives.

 Parameters are also key to business reporting, as selling performance is looked at from both a bottom-up and a top-down perspective.
 Parameters provide the granularity to allow for actionable reporting.

-The combination of up-sell and cross-sell are the primary methods for driving more revenue within an existing customer base.
-Another common phrase is walletshare.
-Many service providers have a goal of increasing the wallet share from their customer base, which is often done through up-sell/cross-sell measures.
-The concept of ‘bundling’ or ‘packaging’ is a method for accelerating up-sell/cross-sell.
-Up-sell/cross-sell can be done at time of customer creation, or over the course of the life of the customer.
+The combination of up-selling and cross-selling is the primary method of driving more revenue within an existing customer base.
+Another common phrase is wallet share.
+Many service providers have a goal of increasing the wallet share from their customer base, which is often done through up-selling, cross-selling, or both.
+The concept of bundling or packaging is a method for accelerating an up-sell, cross-sell, or both.

 Catalog Sync is an important part of enterprise data integrity, and paramount to maintaining a single source of truth in the Billing and Collection Product Catalog.
 How an enterprise syncs their catalog databases depends on whether the databases are cloud-based or on-premise.